sparkdesignsystem/spark-design-system/README.md

 Welcome to the Spark Design System, a product of [Quicken Loans](https://github.com/quickenloans).

-Spark Design System is a collection of patterns used to create the user interface of Quicken Loans and Fintech products.
+Spark Design System is a system of patterns and components used to create the user interface for the Quicken Loans family of Fintech products.

 Spark's patterns are separated into two groups:

-* Spark-core
+* Spark Core

-  Core consists of all basic patterns, the adoption of which will make the interface of your application feel like a Quicken Loans, Fintech family of companies app.
-Patterns in core have been identified as necessary to most if not all applications.
+  Spark Core contains the basic patterns and components that make up the visual and interaction design of the Quicken Loans family of Fintech products.
+If your application is expected to look and behave like a Quicken Loans application, this package the starting point.

-* Spark-extras
+* Spark Extras

-  Extras patterns are things that are not needed on all applications, but when they are needed, its desirable to be consistant.
+  Spark Extras are components that may not be needed by all applications, but are consistent with the style of Spark Core.

 ## Getting Started